en3on/octagon-solutions/README.md

 * Document CRUD
 * Booking system for future meetings

+### Libraries used
+* Axios for handling REST interactions between the UI and the webAPI
+* Bootstrap for implementing a production ready interface through pre-assembled components
+* Mailer - Used for sending emails such as registration confirmation, password reset and appointment confirmation
+* Bcrypt - used for encrypting user passwords
+* jsonwebtoken - handled user sessions by storing a token in the browser that was sent on protected requests
+* mongoose - managing interactions with MongoDB
+* multer - easily handle form data
+* randomstring - used to generate a random ASCII string.
+This was useful for our password reset functionality.
+* mocha/ chai - used for testing our application during development

+## Source control process
+Our process for source control was creating seperate branches for each individual feature/bugfix.
+Work would be completed on these individual branches and then have the latest master branch changes merged into it.
+Upon fixing of any pull requests (if present), a pull-request would be made for the finished feature/bugfix.
+The other two team members who did not work on the branch would be assigned as reviewers.
+The changes would only be merged into master once both reviewers had reviewed and accepted changes.

+Tickets were created, assigned and maintained through GitHub Projects using an Automated Kabana board.

 ## Design
 [Figma](https://www.figma.com/file/Pr9M6yyNefn12n9wxN2oTxcF/Untitled?node-id=0%3A1)
 The design process was a long and difficult one, as the productivity/availability from the team member initially leading this task, became severely limited over time.